 Questions and Answers

 How do I create a B2B marketplace?

-If you want to build a B2B marketplace, first analyze your industry and determine the need for a marketplace.
-Look for specific industry or customer-specific pain points you can address by building a B2B marketplace.
+The first step is to analyze your industry and determine the need for a marketplace.
+Look for the specific industry or customer-specific pain points you can address by building a B2B eCommerce.
 Then, identify a strategy and work on a plan to bring it to reality.
 Include company leaders, departments, partners, customers, and other stakeholders in the process.
-After that, you can start a discussion with potential marketplace vendors.
+After that, you can start a discussion with potential solution providers.